ahmdtaha/conference_notes/previous_conferences.md

 * ConvNets and ImageNet Beyond Accuracy: Understanding Mistakes and Uncovering Biases **#eccv2018**
 * Deep metric learning with hierarchical triplet loss **#eccv2018**
 * Deep Clustering for Unsupervised Learning of Visual Features -- Nice Paper **#eccv2018**
+* Recovering from Random Pruning: On the Plasticity of Deep Convolutional Neural Networks **#wacv2018**
 * Sanity checks for saliency maps. **#nips2018**
 * Mixup: Beyond Empirical Risk Minimization **#iclr2018**
 * Progressive growing of gans for improvedquality, stability, and variation **#iclr2018**